MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

     ![Screenshot of Task Manager Services tab](media/service-gateway-sso-kerberos/restart-gateway.png)

 1. For each Power BI service user you want to enable Kerberos SSO for, set the `msDS-cloudExtensionAttribute1` property of a local Active Directory user (with SSO permission to your data source) to the full username (UPN) of the Power BI service user.
-For example, if you sign in to Power BI service as *test@contoso.com* and you want to map this user to a local Active Directory user with SSO permissions, say, *test@LOCALDOMAIN.COM*, set this user's `msDS-cloudExtensionAttribute1` attribute to *test@contoso.com*.
+For example, if you sign in to Power BI service as _test@contoso.com_ and you want to map this user to a local Active Directory user with SSO permissions, say, _test@LOCALDOMAIN.COM_, set this user's `msDS-cloudExtensionAttribute1` attribute to _test@contoso.com_.

     You can set the `msDS-cloudExtensionAttribute1` property with the Active Directory Users and Computers MMC snap-in:

     1. As a domain administrator, launch **Active Directory Users and Computers**.

-    1. Right-click the domain name, select **Find**, and then enter the account name of the local Active Directory user you want to map to.
+    1. Right-click the domain name, select **Find**, and then enter the account name of the local Active Directory user to map.

     1. Select the **Attribute Editor** tab.